Tiny town's $10m Powerball prize, the biggest in its history, has been claimed

 Lotto NZ confirmed the claim had been made for the $10,333,333 prize won in Saturday night’s draw.

-The ticket, sold atWairoa’s New World supermarket, one of two Lotto agencies in Wairoa, produced the only winning Powerball first division win in the draw and was easily the biggest Lotto prize for a ticket sold in Wairoa in the 36 years since Lotto started in 1987.
+The ticket, sold atWairoa’s New World supermarket, one of two Lotto agencies in Wairoa, produced the only winning Powerball first division win in the draw and was easily the biggest Lotto prize for a ticket sold in Wairoa in the draw’s 36-year history.

 The previous largest in Wairoa was a $650,000 Lotto first division prize in December 2001, a Lotto NZ spokesperson said.
 A Lucky Strike ticket worth $600,000 was sold at Mobil Wairoa in December, 2021.